DavidWaumsley/NoScriptShow/content/blog/2024/ep3.md

 \[00:14:21\] **David Waumsley**: Yeah.
 Yep.
 And they're on that.
 Anyway, sorry for the people who are listening to this only, it's not gonna make much sense, but, no, it's a good, it's

-\[00:14:28\] **Nathan Wrigley**: a good lesson that this, podcast is, partly audio, but also there is gonna be a always, I think, a slight video component to it.
+\[00:14:28\] **Nathan Wrigley**: a good lesson that this, chat is, partly audio, but also there is gonna be a always, I think, a slight video component to it.

 And, we'll be showing things.
 So you'll be able to look on the, the website, no script show.
 Yeah.
 But also you are gonna be doing bits and pieces on video, which. go alongside some of these episodes and maybe, you'll even do one, over here.
 So go and check out that website if you are listening.
 And it's confusing you.
 It is a, is a very visual subject, I'm afraid.